msjimc/Taxonomy_WoRMS/Guide/README.md

 <hr />

-IF the sequences were annotated against the BOLD data set, unset taxonomic terms are identified by the phrase 'None' (Red line in Figure 8b).
+If the sequences were annotated against the BOLD data set, unset taxonomic terms are identified by the phrase 'None' (Red line in Figure 8b).
 To instruct Taxonomy_NCBI to ignore these field tick the Ignore "None" items option (blur box in Figure 8b).
 This will remove the "None" fields from the subsequent taxonomic term searchers (Green line in lower text box in Figure 8b).

 Finally, pressing the Accept button will process the entire blast hits file and create a new file with the same name as the blast hit file, but with ***_annotated*** appended to its name, in the same folder.
 In the new file the field from which the search term is derived is removed and the taxonomic string is appended to the end of the line after a delimiter character.